glennneiger/rapid-io-android/README.md

 ### Security Disclosure

-If you believe you have identified a security vulnerability with Rapid iOS SDK, you should report it as soon as possible via email to security@rapid.io.
+If you believe you have identified a security vulnerability with Rapid Android SDK, you should report it as soon as possible via email to security@rapid.io.
 Please do not post it to a public issue tracker.

 ## License
     Copyright 2017 Rapid.io